fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_Aircraft.md

 ## `aircraftAddress`

-The `Aircraft Address` is *A unique combination of twenty-four bits available for assignment to an aircraft for the purpose of air-ground communications, navigation and surveillance.* The `Aircraft Address` is hardcoded in the aircraft and is commonly called Mode S Address.
+The `Aircraft Address` is *a unique combination of twenty-four bits available for assignment to an aircraft for the purpose of air-ground communications, navigation and surveillance.* The `Aircraft Address` is hardcoded in the aircraft and is commonly called Mode S Address.

 Example:
 - Aircraft Address = `4010DA`